Māori Grammar

 The agent emphatic has an emphasis on who did the action.
 Instead of simply saying "I did the dishes", the agent emphatic says: "I was the one who did the dishes".

-Tame ngā kai i tunu.
+Tame ngā keke i tunu.

 Manu te waka i hoe ki te motu.